Vera Lüth: Early life and education

-Lüth completed her undergraduate education at Mainz University Institute of Physics from 1963–1966.
-In 1969 she completed a Master of Science in Physics at Heidelberg University; her Dr. rer. nat. work in particle physics was also completed there from 1966–1974, based on research at CERN.
+Lüth completed her undergraduate education at Mainz University Institute of Physics from 1963 to 1966.
+In 1969 she completed a Master of Science in physics at Heidelberg University; her Dr. rer. nat. work in particle physics was also completed there from 1966 to 1974, based on research at CERN.
 Her 1974 dissertation, titled Measurement of the Charge Asymmetry in the Decay K0 --> pi+- e-+ Neutrino as a Function of the K0 Decay Time, was advised by Jack H. Steinberger and Heinz August Adolf Wilhelm Filthuth.

 In 1977 she married Karl L. Brown (1925–2002) in Santa Clara County, California.

 Career

-Lüth was hired at SLAC as a postdoctoral researcher from 1974–1984.
+Lüth was hired at SLAC as a postdoctoral researcher from 1974 to 1984.

-She returned to CERN as a scientific associate from 1984–1985, working with Jack Steinberger and others to measure charge-parity violation in neutral kaon decay.
+She returned to CERN as a scientific associate from 1984 to 1985, working with Jack Steinberger and others to measure charge-parity violation in neutral kaon decay.
 By 1984, Lüth had joined the permanent faculty at SLAC.
-Between 1992–1994, she was deputy associate director of research at the Superconducting Super Collider (SSC) laboratory in Texas.
+Between 1992 and 1994, she was deputy associate director of research at the Superconducting Super Collider (SSC) laboratory in Texas.
 When construction of the SSC was cancelled, she returned to SLAC as the first technical coordinator for the BaBar detector, with responsibilities for overseeing the detector's design and construction.
 Upon its completion, she turned her efforts to measuring decay of B mesons.
 According to Kelen Tuttle, writing for SLAC Today, "Lüth was one of the leading physicists on both the magnetic detector built by SLAC and Lawrence Berkeley National Laboratory and the MARK II detector, which recorded data at SPEAR, the Positron Electron Project and the Stanford Linear Collider.
 Lüth was also the driving force to build the first detector using silicon microstrips at a colliding beam machine."

 In 2004 she was promoted to Professor of Research at SLAC.

 Lüth served as a permanent member of the Helmholtz Association's Senate Commission from 2008 to 2011, and in 2011she was appointed a senator of the Helmholtz Association for the research field of the structure of matter.
 She has participated on numerous advisory committees and panels, including the German Wissenschaftsrat's Large Facilities Panel, and the Department of Energy and National Science Foundation High Energy Physics Advisory Panel.